harshjoeyit/s3-pre-singed-url/README.md

 *   **Secure Uploads:** Generates pre-signed URLs, allowing clients to upload files directly to S3 without requiring AWS credentials.
 *   **Confirmation Endpoint:** Provides an endpoint to confirm successful uploads by verifying the file's existence in S3.

-## Architecture

-The application consists of the following components:

-*   **`S3Bucket` struct:** Encapsulates the S3 bucket configuration, client, and pre-signer.
-*   **`NewS3Bucket` function:** Initializes the S3 bucket client and pre-signer using AWS credentials from environment variables.
-*   **`GeneratePresignedURL` function:** Generates a pre-signed URL for uploading a file to S3.
-*   **`Exists` function:** Checks if a file exists in the S3 bucket.
-*   **`prepareUpload` endpoint:**
-    *   Receives a request with the desired file extension.
-    *   Generates a UUID for the filename.
-    *   Generates a pre-signed URL using the `GeneratePresignedURL` function.
-    *   Returns the pre-signed URL and the object key to the client.
-*   **`uploadConfirm` endpoint:**
-    *   Receives a request with the object key of the uploaded file.
-    *   Verifies the file's existence in S3 using the `Exists` function.
-    *   Returns a success or failure response to the client.

 ## Run locally
 1.  **Clone the repository:**
 2.  **Set environment variables:**